Intermediate Athletics Leadership

 - OELC reserves the right to cancel or reschedule any course.

-- If an aid is required for a student, the aid must be provided by the sponsoring school.
+- If an aid is required for a student, the aid must be provided by the sponsoring school or family.

-- If a $113.00 (taxes incl.) uniform fee applies, the student will receive 1 sweatshirt, 2 t-shirts, 2 shorts and 1 tournament top.
-Courses with a $45.00 (taxes incl.) uniform fee will receive 2 OELC t-shirts.
+- If a $99.00 uniform fee applies, the student will receive 1 sweatshirt, 2 t-shirts, 2 shorts and 1 tournament top.
+Courses with a $39.00 uniform fee will receive 2 OELC t-shirts.
 These uniform fees also include a course photo, OELC lanyard, folder and OELC crest.

 - Both the program and the uniform fee are due at the time of registration.
-You can pay online by credit card or Visa debit, or contact OELC at 705-689-5572 to pay by Debit/ E-transfer, or cheque.
+You can pay online by credit card, Visa debit, by e-transfer to email@example.com or by cheque.

 - Travel subsidies may be allowed for people traveling by plane from or beyond Timmins, Sault Ste.
 Marie and Thunder Bay (Northern Ontario).
 More details concerning travel arrangements will be forwarded in the acceptance letter.

-- Once the registration form has been received, an acceptance/information package will be e-mailed or mailed to your home.
+- Once the registration form has been received, an acceptance/information package will be e-mailed.

 - A $75.00 administration fee will be charged for any cancellation.
 There will be no refund of fees for cancellations received within 14 days of the commencement of the course.
 Special or unexpected situations may be considered.